 Your farm is different from your neighbors.
-The way you farm your land and the crops you grow is unique.
+The way you farm your land and the crops you grow are unique.
 Shouldn't your integrated pest management program be the same?
-A CropWalk-designed IPM Program takes the finer points of your operation into account, delivering a deployable plan that's highly-customized and can be constantly improved through kaizen principles.
+A CropWalk-designed IPM Program takes the finer points of your operation into account, delivering a deployable plan that's highly customized and can be constantly improved through kaizen principles.

-2 : All too often, scouting isn't formalized into data collection, analysis, and program refinement, but we can help tailor just the right scouting plans for specific operational needs, pest pressures, facility design, control methods, and more, with respect for dynamic variables, such as changing seasons and insect populations, both pests and beneficials.
+2 : All too often, scouting isn't formalized into data collection, analysis, and program refinement, but we can help tailor just the right scouting plans for specific operational needs, pest pressures, facility design, control methods, and more, with respect to dynamic variables, such as changing seasons and insect populations, both pests, and beneficials.

 3 : The inability to identify underlying causes of pressures (systems analysis) or the pressures themselves (taxonomy) is often an issue, We not only develop customized IPM Programs with Identification Guides, but we also offer training programs.

 4 : Identification and elimination of risks are commonly overlooked until a new team of eyes scrutinizes the details of processes, property, people, and plants.
-Our trademark CropWalk Audit takes a deep dive under the hood to offer critical assessments of underlying IPM threats.
+Our CropWalk Risk Assessment takes a deep dive under the hood to offer critical assessments of underlying IPM threats.

 5 : Ensuring that your beneficial insects arrive alive, and in the condition to thrive, is critical so that you can deploy effective control agents.
 If you are concerned you aren't getting the most "bug for your buck," or you are consistently worried about inventory issues with your supplier, CropWalk's Biocontrol Agent Supply Chain Management service will often save you from overspending and under applying.